nakadaisuke/junos_acl_checker/README.md

 under developing

 This program is Junos ACL checker.
-It validates JUNOS ACL written in csv file.
+It validates csv file for JUNOS ACL.
 In general, JUNOS evaluates ACL from lower term.
 If lower prefix is allocated lower term, higher term is not evaluated even prefer prefix is allocate.
 Hence, operater must consider prefer prefix into appropriate term.